 Thanks to Barnard’s Columbia connection, you will have nearly 600 clubs to choose from and many Barnard students join and lead clubs on both sides of Broadway.
 Barnard-based clubs include pre-professional organizations, such as the Athena Pre-Law Society; culture clubs, like BOSS and Q; and climate action organizations, such as Sprout Up NYC.
 On top of that, there are some 500 clubs at Columbia to choose from.
 Check out the clubs and chat with members at the annual Activities Fair.

 If you can’t find a club that fits, you can apply to start your own.
-The student leadership Breakfast Club series takes you from launch to passing the torch and provides the skills you’ll use to make your mark long after you’ve graduated.
+The Breakfast Club, Barnard’s student leadership series, will guide you from launch to passing the torch and provide the skills you’ll use to make your mark long after graduation.

 “It’s good to just try things.
 That’s one of the great things about the school — there are so many clubs, and you can always try something and say, ‘This isn’t for me,’ and try again some other time.”